 The enduring significance of Traditional Chinese Medicine (TCM) has led to a demand for holistic health solutions.
 TCM’s integration with modern practices has created a unique healthcare landscape catering to diverse preferences.

 Reforms of the healthcare market in China

 The current healthcare system reflects the ongoing structural changes, with increasingly unequal access to quality care, due to insufficient health insurance coverage and a heterogeneous organization of the health system.

-As a result of the disappearance of the management system by the working units and the people’s communes and less-developed prevention, part of the farmers and the urban population still has limited access to care, It is a question of assuming long, expensive, and/or chronic treatments.
+As a result of the disappearance of the management system by the working units and the people’s communes and less-developed prevention, part of the farmers and the urban population still have limited access to care, it is a question of assuming long, expensive, and/or chronic treatments.

 The recognition of these difficulties and evolutions in progress has led the Chinese authorities to want to initiate reforms.

 The SARS crisis in 2003 (Severe Acute Respiratory Syndrome) and the various recurrent food and safety scandals (e.g. melamine milk in 2008) led health authorities to initiate several attempts to overhaul the system and Of health insurance, without much success.